First points of entry and non-first points of entry for vessels

 - manage the biosecurity risks associated with arriving vessels, travellers and cargo

-- respond to and report biosecurity or human biosecurity incidents
+- respond to and report biosecurity or human biosecurity risks

 - manage biosecurity waste appropriately